ArmanOmmid/VisionFNet/README.md

     python3 repository/src/main.py example -D dataset -E experiment -N example --download

+Zip all the run results for keeping with:

+    zip -r experiments.zip experiments

 ### Configuring Experiments
 Refer to, modify, and create config yaml files under **root/configs** and specify the choice in the *config_name* argument.
 In these yaml files, you can choose the model architecture, configurate the architecture, choose the dataset, set the hyperparameters, etc..